Mukheem/TwinTurbine/README.md

 **Engineers and Technicians:**
 - Needs: These professionals require sophisticated tools to remotely monitor wind turbine operations.
 Remote monitoring capabilities enable them to keep track of generated voltage and visualize parameters such as wind direction, and temperature of the turbine's location, ensuring that the turbines operate efficiently.
 Additionally, real-time feedback offers immediate updates on the turbine's status.
 Furthermore, multi-user collaboration from different sites enhances communication and coordination among team members, facilitating efficient management of turbine operations.

+**Educators and Students:**
+- Needs: In an educational setting, there is a need for interactive and immersive tools to teach and learn about wind energy systems.
+Students benefit from hands-on interaction with digital twin technology, providing a practical understanding of wind turbine operations.
+Educators require tools that can simulate real-world scenarios, enhance engagement, and provide detailed data analysis to support the learning process.
+The TwinTurbine model serves as an effective educational aid, offering a comprehensive learning experience in a mixed reality environment

 ### 2.3.
 Pre-User Journey:
 We prepared some initial stages beforehand to avoid requiring users to complete these extra steps.
 Initially, two team members wear headsets and observe the below menu; after pressing **Anchor Sharing Demo**, One team member creates a room that the other can join.